spicelang/spice/docs/docs/language/for-loops.md

 }
 ```

+!!! note "Optional parentheses"
+    As with the if statement, foreach loop and while loop, the parantheses around the head of the `for` loop are optional.

 !!! tip "Usage of loop alternatives"
     For loops should only be used when it is foreseeable how often a block of code will run.
 If this is not the case, we recommend using the [while loop](../while-loops) instead.